ppope/dimensions/README.md

 Estimating the instrinsic dimensionality of image datasets

-Code for:  *The Intrinsic Dimensionaity of Images and Its Impact On Learning* - Phillip Pope and Chen Zhu, Ahmed Abdelkader, Micah Goldblum, Tom Goldstein (ICLR 2021, spotlight)
+Code for:  *The Intrinsic Dimensionaity of Images and Its Impact On Learning* - Phillip Pope, Chen Zhu, Ahmed Abdelkader, Micah Goldblum, Tom Goldstein (ICLR 2021, spotlight)
 * https://openreview.net/forum?id=XJk19XzGq2J